alice-biometrics/petisco/docs/install.md

 * [pyyaml](https://pyyaml.org/): A full-featured YAML framework for the Python programming language.
 * [loguru](https://loguru.readthedocs.io/en/stable/index.html): Loguru is a library which aims to bring enjoyable logging in Python.

-Additionally:

-* elastic-apm: should be moved to extras in next versions.

 ## Extras